MartinMohammed/IBM-whatsapp-bot-backend/README.md

 [![Checks](https://github.com/body-culture/webhook-api/actions/workflows/checks.yaml/badge.svg)](https://github.com/body-culture/webhook-api/actions/workflows/checks.yaml)

+# Project Overview - Whatsapp ChatBot / Dashboard Application

+This section represents the public demo backend version of the Whatsapp ChatBot / dashboard application developed during my time at IBM.
+As the product owner for the project with Body Culture Group in Darmstadt, my responsibilities included overseeing the development and implementation of the backend server.
+The server consists of a REST API and a web socket server that enables the delivery of messages to the frontend.
+To ensure security, the API routes are protected using a JWT authorization mechanism, with tokens provided by the authorization server.
+Additionally, the server utilizes the public demo version of the WhatsApp middleware developed by myself, which allows for the receiving and subscribing to new incoming WhatsApp messages.

 ## Webhook API Documentation

-The Webhook API is an HTTP-based API that allows you to receive and process incoming messages from WhatsApp.
-This documentation provides an overview of the API endpoints, request/response formats, and examples of how to use the API.
+The Webhook API is an HTTP-based API designed to facilitate the receipt and processing of incoming messages from WhatsApp.
+This documentation provides an overview of the API endpoints, request/response formats, and examples demonstrating how to interact with the API.

 ### Base URL